obsidian-community/obsidian-hub/04 - Guides, Workflows, & Courses/Guides/Why and How to use Stylelint for your Obsidian Theme.md

 - stylelint
 - linter
 tags:
-- seedling
+-
 publish: true
 ---

-# Why and How to use a lint your Obsidian Theme with Stylelint
+# Why and How to use Stylelint for your Obsidian Theme
 *written by [[chrisgrieser|pseudometa]]*

 This guide explains why it is beneficial for theme designers to use a linter and how to get started with [Stylelint](https://stylelint.io/) , the most popular linter for CSS.